GSA/digitalgov.gov/content/post/2013-06-19-army-mil-usability-case-study.md

 date: 2013-06-19 12:11:35 -0400
 title: 'Army.mil &amp;#8211; Usability Case Study'
-summary: 'If you want to make a website more efficient and user friendly, then it’snot enough just to have your most valuable information on the site.
+summary: 'If you want to make a website more efficient and user friendly, then it’s not enough just to have your most valuable information on the site.
 People are busy&mdash;they want to find what they&rsquo;re looking for, and they want it fast.
 You don&rsquo;t always need to redesign an entire site to make things easier to'
 authors: [jonathan-rubin]
 categories:
   - 'User Testing and Research'